MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseCustodian.md

           - `[FreeStorageSpaceInBytes <Int64?>]`: Free Storage in Bytes.
 This property is read-only.
           - `[HardwareInformation <IMicrosoftGraphHardwareInformation>]`: Hardware information of a given device.
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
-            - `[BatteryChargeCycles <Int32?>]`: The number of charge cycles the device's current battery has gone through.
+            - `[BatteryChargeCycles <Int32?>]`: The number of charge cycles the device’s current battery has gone through.
 Valid values 0 to 2147483647
-            - `[BatteryHealthPercentage <Int32?>]`: The device's current battery's health percentage.
+            - `[BatteryHealthPercentage <Int32?>]`: The device’s current battery’s health percentage.
 Valid values 0 to 100
-            - `[BatterySerialNumber <String>]`: The serial number of the device's current battery
+            - `[BatterySerialNumber <String>]`: The serial number of the device’s current battery
             - `[CellularTechnology <String>]`: Cellular technology of the device
             - `[DeviceFullQualifiedDomainName <String>]`: Returns the fully qualified domain name of the device (if any).
 If the device is not domain-joined, it returns an empty string.
             - `[DeviceGuardLocalSystemAuthorityCredentialGuardState <String>]`: deviceGuardLocalSystemAuthorityCredentialGuardState